SamLB9/EMS_research_imputation-models/README.md

 In order to analyze the performance of the different imputation methods, I have once again chosen to use boxplots.

-Here's a box plot representing the different imputation methods according to their RMSE as a function of the percentage of missing value.
+Here are three box plot representing the different imputation methods according to their RMSE as a function of the percentage of missing value and of the data size.
 To do this, I decided to use the best regression models, the 'Extreme Gradient Boosting':

 1000 rows:
 ![1000 rows:](https://github.com/SamLB9/EMS_research_imputation-models/blob/161f4537856f0915531f5b4d1c7420de0648c803/R_BoxPlot_ExtremeGradientBoosting_1000rows.png)